ioantsaf/web-recorder-server/web-recorder-frontend/README.md

 ### Running
 Having installed all the required packages and built the application, it's time to run it.
 There are two options to run:
 1) Using `ng serve`.
 The application will listen by default to port 4200.
 You can change listening port with `--port <port>` flag.
-It is recommended to use 8080 port so you don't have to change listenig URL to backend files.
+It is recommended to use 8080 port so you don't have to change listening URL to backend files.
 2) Using `node server.js`.
 The application will listen to 8080 port.
 In order ro change it you have to modify `server.js` file:
 ```
 ...